Toys and stuff

 In this guide we review the most popular types of hideaway toys and discuss their good and bad points as well as the benefits they bring to help you choose the best toy for your rabbit.

-We focus on the toys benefits to your bunnies health and happy
+We focus on the rabbit hideaway toys benefits to your bunnies health and happy

 Our reviews put the benefits to your bunnies wellbeing first.
 We understand how providing toys to satisfy your bunnies natural instincts to shelter is important to encourage them to relax and feel safe.
 In our reviews we take a close look at the pros and cons of each type of toy to help you choose the best one for your situation.